Gernene/Gernene/_posts/2019-04-01-redesign-at-scale.md

 desc: I was part of my high school’s student-run web team.
 This is what it was like to overhaul our website’s entire user interface… and these are the lessons I took away from it.
 ---

-On March 26, 2019, Fairview High School’s Web Team released an official website redesign.
+On March 26, 2019, Fairview High School’s Web Team released <a href="{{ site.url}}/projects/fhs">an official website redesign</a>.
 Web Team is the student-run group that maintains, services, and develops fairviewhs.org - the Ruby on Rails web app the team's first leaders built in 2010.
 I made my first contributions to Web Team in 2016, back when many of the site’s backgrounds were actually images of solid color.

 <figure>
     <img src="{{ site.url }}{{ page.contentsrc }}/redesign-at-scale-solid-bg.jpg">